 Herod has no desire to do anything of the sort.
 Herod is interested solely in killing a potential rival.

-In fact, the Magi in antiquity occasionally carried the reputation of engaging in impolitic action and not doing what the government wanted, so much so that the Roman historian Suetonius tells us that Tiberius the emperor banished all Magi from Rome in the year 19 C.E.
-Nevertheless, there is a Persian legend that speaks of Magi being present at the birth of King Cyrus of Persia, and strangely enough, the prophet Isaiah refers to King Cyrus of Persia as the Lord’s “anointed,” the Lord’s mashiach, and it’s likely that Matthew knew that story.
+The Magi in antiquity occasionally carried the reputation of engaging in impolitic action and acting against the government’s wants, so much so that the Roman historian Suetonius tells us that Tiberius the emperor banished all Magi from Rome in the year 19 C.E.
+Nevertheless, there is a Persian legend that speaks of Magi being present at the birth of King Cyrus of Persia, and strangely enough, the prophet Isaiah refers to King Cyrus of Persia as the Lord’s “anointed,” the Lord’s mashiach, and Matthew likely knew that story.

 Not Always Men, Not Always Three, Not from the Orient?

-In terms of the other legends concerning the Magi, they haven’t always been perceived to be male; and if one looks at Renaissance art, very typically one of them—usually the one shown as African—is effeminate, often with women’s clothing and jewelry.
-It’s the way Europeans looked at Africa and Asia—as places of mystery, as peoples who are exotic.
-Eventually, they gain names—Caspar, Balthassar, and Melchior—and medieval churches even claimed to have their relics.
+In terms of the other legends concerning the Magi, they haven’t always been perceived as male: if one looks at Renaissance art, very typically one of them—usually the one shown as African—is effeminate, often with women’s clothing, and jewelry.
+It stems from European perceptions of Africa and Asia—as places of mystery and with exotic peoples.
+Eventually, they gained names—Caspar, Baltasar, and Melchior—and medieval churches even claimed to have possession of their relics.

 If they’re not kings and they’re not necessarily men, are they three?
 Again, not necessarily.
 The number of Magi has varied across the centuries.

-If they’re not kings and they’re not necessarily men, are they three?
+If they’re not kings and they’re not necessarily men, were there three?
 Again, not necessarily.
 The number of Magi has varied across the centuries.
-The word is plural; all we know is that there are more than one.
+The word is plural; all we know is that there is more than one.
 How about “from Orient are”?
 Matthew states that the Magi see the star anatole, “at its rising” or “in the east.”
 The word could be translated either way.
-Given the possible variation in translation, early Christian art actually associates them with the Roman faithful.
-And thus in early Christian art, the Magi are not depicted as traveling from the east in Babylon to Israel; they’re depicted as traveling the other way, from Rome to the east.
-So were they from the Orient?
-Not necessarily.
+Given the possible variation in translation, early Christian art associated them with the Roman faithful.
+In addition, in early Christian art, the Magi are not depicted as traveling from the east in Babylon to Israel; they’re depicted as traveling the other way, from Rome to the east.

 The Star of Bethlehem

 The star itself, a source of substantial astronomical speculation, might, in fact, better be taken as part of ancient lore.
 Astronomical portents were expected for great figures in antiquity.
-They would show up at the birth and at the death of famous men, and that’s in part why we see, at the crucifixion, portents in nature—for example, earthquakes and the world becoming dark.
+They would show up at the birth and the death of famous men.
+In part, this is why we see, at the crucifixion, portents in nature—for example, earthquakes and the world becoming dark.
 No star shines directly over a house such that people can follow it.
 It’s difficult to find a star shining directly over a city, for that matter.

 The Three Fools

-The New Testament writers, the evangelists, certainly knew not only how to teach but also how to entertain, and how to draw people in.
-The Magi would have been considered by Matthew’s audience likely to be figures not of wisdom, but of foolishness.
-We know from Philo of Alexandria, as well as from documents that are in Aramaic (called Targums, and they paraphrased the Old Testament for Jews who could no longer read or speak the Hebrew; the Aramaic is like a translation model for them), that the Magi are equated with Balaam, a figure who shows up in the book of Numbers.
+The New Testament writers, the evangelists, certainly knew not only how to teach but how to entertain and draw people in.
+The Magi would have been considered by Matthew’s audience likely to be figures not of wisdom, but foolishness.
+We know from Philo of Alexandria, as well as from documents that are in Aramaic—called Targums, they paraphrased the Old Testament for Jews who could no longer read or speak the Hebrew; the Aramaic served as a translation model for them—that the Magi are equated with Balaam, a figure who shows up in the book of Numbers.
 Balaam is perhaps most famous for having a donkey who was smarter than he.

-The only explicit reference to Magi in the Septuagint, where the word is actually used, is in the book of Daniel, chapter 2, where Magi are summoned by King Nebuchadnezzar of Babylon, not only to interpret his dream but also to tell the king what he, in fact, dreamed.
-Thank heaven for the prophet Daniel, who was able to tell the king what he wants.
-Otherwise, all those Magi would have been killed.
+The only explicit reference to Magi in the Septuagint, where the word is actually used, is in the book of Daniel, chapter 2, where Magi are summoned by King Nebuchadnezzar of Babylon, not only to interpret his dream but also to tell the king what he dreamed.
+Thank heaven for the prophet Daniel, who was able to tell the king what he wanted.
+Otherwise, the Magi would have been killed.
 But the point here is that the Magi cannot practice magic.
-At best, they’re fools.
+At best, they were fools.

-So the import of the Magi is not that they’re kings and certainly not that they’re wise.
+The import of the Magi is not that they’re kings and certainly not that they’re wise.
 To the contrary, they’re figures of foolishness.
-They’re figures of simplicity, and yet they—not Herod the Great in Jerusalem and not Herod’s wise men and councilors—they, the Magi, get the point about the newborn king.
+They’re figures of simplicity, and yet they—not Herod the Great in Jerusalem and not Herod’s wise men and councilors—the Magi, get the point about the newborn king.